So what is an EFC?

 Note: Your EFC isn't the amount of money your family will have to pay for college and it isn't the amount of federal student aid you'll receive.

-How your EFC affects your cost of college
+How your EFC affects your financial aid package

-Your EFC helps determine your financial need.
-Typically, the lower your EFC, the more financial aid you will receive.
-Your financial need can be found by subtracting your EFC from a school’s Cost of Attendance (COA) which is typically: tuition, books, supplies, transportation, room, and board.
+Typically, the lower your EFC, the more financial aid you'll be eligible to receive.
+Your financial need can be found by subtracting your EFC from a school's cost of attendance (COA).
+The COA is typically tuition, books, supplies, transportation, room, and board.

-Based on this formula, your school’s financial aid office will prepare a financial aid package.
-You will be notified with a financial aid award letter detailing your financial aid award, and how much you will be expected to pay out of pocket.
+Based on this formula, your school's financial aid office will prepare a financial aid package and send you a financial aid award letter.

-Keep in mind that it's possible that the most expensive school on your list might not cost you the most.
-Don’t let a school’s sticker price sway your decision to apply.
+It's possible that the most expensive school on your list might not cost you the most.
+Don't let a school's sticker price be the only factor to sway your decision to apply.
 The fact is, most students receive some kind of financial aid including grants, scholarships, and/or work-study.
 It all depends on the total financial aid package awarded by each school.
-Use the Award Letter Analyzer to help you make a fair comparison among the financial aid award letters you receive.
+This information is available in your financial aid award letter.